regexident/cargo-modules/CONTRIBUTING.md

 1. Fork the repo (preferably on a feature-branch).

+    If you are using **Windows system**, please clone the repo with `git clone -c core.symlinks=true <repo url>`.
+'Cause here are some symlink-like files under the `tests/projects` directory, these work well on Linux system, but not on Windows system.
+So you need to transform them as real symlinks through setting `core.symlinks=true` when cloning.

 2. Make your changes.

 3. Make sure your changes make the tests pass: